-Although it's tempting to just rip off the rest of your polish, it's better to leave gel removal to the pros.
+It's best to leave gel removal to the pros.
 "The removal at a salon will probably go quicker and presumably more safely.
-Tools and techniques that quality nail technicians use will remove the top coat more thoroughly allowing acetone to soak color gel quicker," Urbina says.
+Tools and techniques that quality nail technicians use will remove the top coat more thoroughly, allowing acetone to soak color gel quicker," Mercedes says.

 How long should you wait between gel manicures?

 For every eight weeks of gel polish, give your nails a one- to two-week break.
 In that time frame, give your nails a little extra TLC.